alwaysdata/documentation/e-mails/set-up-spf-dkim-dmarc/index.en.md

 ## DomainKeys Identified Mail

-[DKIM](https://fr.wikipedia.org/wiki/DomainKeys_Identified_Mail) is used to authenticate the domain name by adding a signature to all of the outgoing emails.
+[DKIM](https://fr.wikipedia.org/wiki/DomainKeys_Identified_Mail) is used to authenticate the domain name by adding a signature to all of the outgoing e-mails.

 {{< fig "images/globalcyberalliance-dkim.en.png" "DKIM: explanatory diagram" >}}